allegroai/clearml-docs/docs/pipelines/pipelines_sdk_tasks.md

     pass
 ```

 A `post_execute_callback` function is called when a step is completed.
-It allows you to modify the step’s status after completion.
+It lets you modify the step’s status after completion.

 ```python
 def step_completed_callback(